 Feedback from Greece: Crete edition!
-Hello everybody here your captain Hugo, welcome to this Horizons Airlines flight to Heraklion – Rethymnon and Chania, for a one week trip to share with you my feelings about Greece and more particularly this small island below: Crete.
+Hello everyone, this is your captain Hugo, welcome to this Horizons Airlines flight bound for Heraklion – Rethymnon and Chania, for a week’s trip to share with you my impressions of Greece and more particularly of this little island below: Crete.
+Well, small isn’t really the real word: it’s still the largest of the Greek islands.

 Iraklion: